 Featuring a lovely photo by Leigh Ann, one of the makers, the header now communicates what ChattaNeuter does clearly and makes it easy to find what you need:

-- I re-organized the website structure and the navigation bar.
+- We re-organized the website structure and the navigation bar.
 Now, it's easy to get to find the information that's most pertinent to the user.

-- With the director's permission, I got rid of the pop-up modal and moved the newsletter subscribe to the footer section of the website.
+- With the director's permission, we got rid of the pop-up modal and moved the newsletter subscribe to the footer section of the website.

 One of ChattaNeuter's value propositions is the low cost of their services.
 They use their non-profit status and outside funding from donors and grants to offer inexpensive and sometimes free services.

-But, with so many variables, I was concerned the pricing would get confusing.
-To keep things simple, I chose to use a card system so that similar services could be grouped together.
+But, with so many variables, we were concerned the pricing would get confusing.
+To keep things simple, we chose to use a card system so that similar services could be grouped together.
 Plus, any time a new grant goes into effect, they can add a new card that explains the special funding.

 On the previous site, the post-operative care instructions were hidden in a blog post that was hard to find.
 We moved it to an "Instructions" page and added pre-operative care as well as instructions for their Feral Cat program.